bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

 just one hiera.yaml, and the same one is used by every puppet run reguardless of the environment.

+**Key Point:**

+- Puppet uses just one hiera.yaml for all environments
+- Each environment has its own unique Hiera Data

 ### Setup the Hiera Data directory(s) ###